ericlopes/test/README.md

 ## License

-This project is released under BSD 2 clauses license.
+This project is released under MOZILLA license.

 proj-name Copyright (c) 2016 Me and You

-    This program comes with ABSOLUTELY NO WARRANTY;
-    This is free software, and you are welcome to redistribute it under license conditions.
+    This Source Code Form is subject to the terms of the Mozilla Public License, v.
+2.0.
+If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/.

 Complete information can be found at the [LICENSE](LICENSE) file.